ayushshandilya-dev/netsight/docs/architecture.md

   (mode, interface, rate, model) so widget tweaks reconfigure rather than restart; switching away from the live source stops and releases the session.
-- **Verified**: replay of the full 452-window Friday-DDoS demo yields 92+ windows, 11 alerts, peak risk 0.98, and reproduces the offline incidents (#1 HIGH botnet w36 · #2 CRITICAL dos w38→394).
-Sniff mode verified to surface the permission error cleanly; live panel renders with 0 exceptions under AppTest for both replay and sniff paths.
+- **Verified**: replay of the full 452-window Friday-DDoS demo yields 92+ windows, 358 alerts @ th 0.5, peak risk 1.0 @ w67, and reproduces the offline incidents
+  (#1 HIGH botnet w36 · #2 CRITICAL dos w38→394).
+Sniff mode verified to
+  surface the permission error cleanly; live panel renders with 0 exceptions under AppTest for both replay and sniff paths.